xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 </figure>

 We adopt this notion in our work, and use symmetries as our structure representation.
-In the case of our content creation problem, we need a modeling tool that can understand the symmetry structure of target shape.
+In the case of our content creation problem, we need a modeling tool that can understand the symmetry structure of the target shape.

 <figure>
     <img src="/research/14SymmEdit/ffd.png">